Glaucoma In Dogs

 Testing for glaucoma is done by using a small device called a tonometer to gently touch the eye and measure pressure inside the eye.
 It’s like the “puff” of air at the human eye doctor, but the pressure test can’t be felt, which is great for our pets.
 If the pressures are higher than normal, we walk you through what it means and discuss the options for treatment.

 Glaucoma in dogs is usually treated with eye medications, similar to how glaucoma in people is treated.
 Treatment of glaucoma in dogs should be done as soon as possible (within hours) to avoid continued damage to the eyes.
 Sometimes, glaucoma in dogs needs to be treated with a glaucoma procedure or surgery to decrease the pressure.
-Because we specialize in eye diseases, we will know just the right treatment to help keep your dog comfortable and able to see.
-We will also talk to you thoroughly about all your options.
+Because we specialize in eye diseases, we will know just the right treatment approach.
+We will also talk to you about all your treatment options.